Draft a mixed opening cast sheet for RPG prep, fiction outlines, and jam-world sketches before the project needs specialist rules.

 Originality Guardrails

-Prompts encourage fresh, non-derivative names suitable for commercial and personal projects.
+Prompts encourage fresh, non-derivative combinations suitable for commercial and personal projects.

 Cross-Surface Examples